 Find a slightly lighter or darker color similar and at least two steps away from the primary color.
 You don’t want the body and trim colors too close in value (lightness or darkness).
 There are exceptions, such as a white house with white trim or historic homes painted in one color.
 When low contrast is the goal, go for lower contrast but not so close that you can’t see a difference between the two.
 Your trim pieces need to stand out enough to highlight the lovely details of your home.
-Below you see several trim examples in low contrast with the house’s primary color.
+Below is an example of a low-contrast trim against the house’s primary color.

 Contrasting the Color of Your Trim

-To contrast, consider going with a light or dark neutral, such as white, off-white, beige, brown, gray, or black.
-To contrast, consider going with a light or dark neutral, such as white, off-white, beige, brown, gray, or black.
+To contrast, consider using a light or dark neutral, such as white, off-white, beige, brown, gray, or black.
 It is still essential to find a color in a tone that harmonizes with your house’s body color, even if you choose a neutral one.
 For example, if your home is a creamy light gold, your trim will blend if it has a bit of gold too.
-It could be a deep golden tan or an off-white toned down with yellow.
+It could be a deep golden tan, or an off-white toned down with yellow.

-Some painters advise homeowners to add 10-20% of their body color into a white base to come up with the trim color.
+Some painters advise homeowners to add 10-20% of their body color into a white base to create the trim paint.
 While this does increase the odds that the two will harmonize, I do not suggest this practice.
-It is tough to mix up the same color a second time, no matter how carefully you measure.
-Instead, go to the paint store and tell them that you want to ensure that the body and trim colors have the same tones.
-They can direct you to the correct trim options and give you a formula that they can recreate if the need arises.
+It is tough to mix up the same color a second time, no matter how carefully your painter measures.
+Instead, have the paint store adapt the color to ensure you have a formula they can recreate if you need additional paint.

 Contrasting Trim Color

-To contrast, consider going with a light or dark neutral, such as white, off-white, beige, brown, gray, or black.
-To contrast, consider going with a light or dark neutral, such as white, off-white, beige, brown, gray, or black.
-It is still essential to find a tone that harmonizes with your house’s body color even if you choose a neutral color.
+To contrast, consider using a light or dark neutral, such as white, off-white, beige, brown, gray, or black.
+To contrast, consider using a light or dark neutral, such as white, off-white, beige, brown, gray, or black.
+Finding a tone that harmonizes with your house’s body color is essential, even if you choose a neutral color.

 Even with charcoal or black, you want to coordinate the tones.
-Sometimes, black reads dark and inky, but sometimes it has a touch of blue, green, red, or violet.
+Sometimes, black read dark and inky, but sometimes it has a touch of blue, green, red, or violet.
 If you have a blue or blue-green house, a black that leans a tad navy will be lovely.
-Having a bit of color in the black can make the trim or door read as black from a short distance and show the hint of color as you visitors get closer revealing a more exciting paint choice.
+A bit of color in the black can make the trim or door read as black from a short distance and show a hint of color as your visitors get closer, revealing a more exciting paint choice.

 Trim with Bricks or Stonework

-To figure out the type of trim you think will look best, decide between having contrasting trim or a color closer to the primary color of your home.
+Selecting the right paint color to match a surface that incorporates multiple colors is challenging.
+To determine the type of trim you think will look best, decide between having contrasting trim or a color closer to the primary color of your home.
 If your house has brick or stone, you can choose one of the tones in the mix.
-Don’t try to match the tone in the stonework or brickwork too closely.
-It is challenging to select the right paint color to match a surface that incorporates multiple colors unless you stand back from your house closer to the curb.
-By putting some distance between you and the bricks or stones, you can see how well the hard materials and paint color blend.

-The next step is to try out the color by looking at samples of it outside your home:
+The next step is to try out the color by looking at samples outside your home:

 - Start by looking at samples of the trim color alongside the primary color.
-Also, look at it with anything else it needs to blend with, such as brick or stone.
+Also, look at it alongside any other elements it needs to blend with, such as roofing, brick, or stone.

-- Stand back about 15-20 feet and determine which color you find most appealing.
+- Stand back about 15-20 feet and determine the most appealing color.

 - Look at the color at different morning, afternoon, and evening times to understand how the trim color blends with the primary and accent colors.